 Is Whole Foods Market Organic Decaf Green Tea Right for You?

-How does this compare to other decaf green teas?
+How does the flavor compare to other green teas?

 Is this a good green tea for beginners?